Ariana Grande Pays Tribute To Mac Miller On Instagram

 Ariana did not write a caption for the photo, but simply posted it to her Instagram story in loving memory of Mac.
 The photo garnered nearly 2 million likes in the first 30 minutes after it was posted.
 However, the comments have been disabled from the snapshot, and all of the singer’s Instagram photos following Miller’s death, due to the nasty words that some online haters were posting on the photos.

-Ariana Grande and Mac Miller dated for two years before calling it quits back in May.
-Soon after, Grande began dating Saturday Night Live star, Pete Davidson, and the two became engaged just weeks later.
+Ariana Grande and Mac Miller dated for two years before calling it quits in May.
+Soon after, Grande began dating Saturday Night Live star Pete Davidson, and the two became engaged just weeks later.

-After the split, Mac was arrested for DUI stemming from a hit and run accident.
+After the split, Mac was arrested for DUI stemming from a hit-and-run accident.
 Fans then blamed Ariana for the incident.

 “Pls take care of yourself,” she wrote via Twitter following the arrest.

-Mac Miller was found dead at his home in Studio City, California on Friday from an apparent drug overdose.
+Mac Miller was found dead at his home in Studio City, California, on Friday from an apparent drug overdose.
 First responders were called to scene, where the rapper was pronounced dead.
 He was only 26-years-old at the time of his death.

 The photo is the first expression of love and grief that Ariana Grande has expressed publicly since news of Mac Miller’s death was confirmed.
 However, the Inquisitr previously reported that the singer is completely devastated by the news of his passing.